ipallares/laravel-basics/README.md

 Which will create a class `ExportTodosCommand` in `app/Console/Commands/ExportTodosCommand.php`.
 In such class we define, similarly as in Symfony, the proper command `app:export-todos` and its description.
 Then int the method `handle` we implement the logic of the Command.
 See the whole Code [here](https://github.com/ipallares/laravel-basics/commit/a5e7c83799c146f4722623721aa1cc998637b0d6).

+## Configurations

+We can work with environment variables in our .env files.
+The naming convention for such files and their application is `.env[.{environment}]`.
+If {environment} is empty we work with production environment, otherwise we have by default `dev` and `test` environments (the later overwrite the former).
+Differently from Symfony we don't push .env files to git (even when we store no secret there).
+Either if we store secrets there or not, Laravel Best Practice recommend to encrypt .env file if we want to push it.
+This is made with command `php artisan env:encrypt` which will generate an `env.encrypted` file and outputg the key with which the file was encrypted.
+Such key should be shared by the time through a password manager so the file can then be decrypted like `php artisan env:decrypt --key=myAwesomeKey`.

+Other than environment variables we can use configuration parameters through Laravel's configuration files.
+We have created a custom configuration file config/api.php to store the API-related settings.

+See [this commit](https://github.com/ipallares/laravel-basics/commit/5606d001d39758842a460f9a6c8a5de1efb0e02a) for more details.

+Check  [this commit](https://github.com/ipallares/symfony-basics/commit/eaf52be884d2d9969246f080fc5bac08fce0f285) to see it all in practice.